Azure/eno/docs/synthesis/README.md

 # Synthesis

-Eno uses short-lived synthesizer pods to synthesize compositions.
+Eno uses short-lived pods to synthesize compositions using [a simple stdio protocol](./synthesizer-api.md).
-This process and its results are often referred to as `synthesis` (not necessarily in a [Hegelian sense](https://en.wikipedia.org/wiki/Dialectic)).
+This process and its results are referred to as `synthesis`.

 ## Dispatch

-Synthesis will be dispatched in these scenarios unless blocked by one of the conditions described later:
+Synthesis will occur in these scenarios unless blocked by one of the conditions described later:

-- The composition has been modified
+- The composition changed
-- The composition's synthesizer has been modified
+- The composition's synthesizer changed
-- Any inputs of the composition have been modified
+- An input of the composition changed

 ### Deferral